vfarcic/cncf-demo/manuscript/destroy-all.md

 # Destroy

-Depending on the paths you took, some resources might not exist and, as a result, the commands that follow might through an error.
+Depending on the paths you took, some resources might not exist and, as a result, the commands that follow might throw an error.
 Feel free to ignore those.

 ## Google Cloud